Voice recognition and AI could be used to identify health problems on smartphones

 Almost $18 million is being invested in the project over the next four years, during which time the team will record and compare voice samples and health data from more than 20,000 people.
 The aim will be to develop voice AI-driven screening apps that can be used to identify early signs of conditions quickly and easily.
 At a later stage it’s also envisaged that wearable devices that pick up on changes to an individual’s voice pattern will also be made available.

-Read more of our latest Infrastructure news stories
+Read more of our latest Infrastructure stories

 Promoted